pmco23/openvpn-auto-script/README.md

        bash openvpn-install.sh

-STEP 3 : Copy the client.ovpn file to your client machine and connect running :
+STEP 3 : Copy the client.ovpn file ( should be in Ubuntu /root ) to your client machine and connect running :

 	$ sudo apt update